starktara/bb/README.md

 ### Contact Us Page:-
 1) Please rework the contact information and form section.
-Please ref an attached file (Ref-011) (Needs Clarity)
+Please ref an attached file (Ref-011)
 2) Google map is not showing. – Error is coming on the control.